Red Dead Online Poker Isn't Available in Some Regions Due to Laws

 Perusing the Red Dead Online subreddit reveals that the restriction has impacted a wide number of players worldwide including those from Argentina, Hong Kong, and Israel.

 “We are playing Poker Stars with virtual and real money for years, and a lot of different poker software for various platforms, and the government itself has provincial and national lotteries where you can bet online,” complained a player from Argentina.
-“Israel also has online lottery and poker games, so it’s just stupid,” added another player “You should also remove the betting system in GTA V that allows you to bet on the team you think will win because the law forbids that with real money.”
+“Israel also has online lottery and poker games, so it’s just stupid,” added another player.
+“You should also remove the betting system in GTA V that allows you to bet on the team you think will win because the law forbids that with real money.”

 Rockstar has since updated its official support page with a formal message that states: